ChrstphrHll/npc_gen/students/Kayla Kaminsky.md

   int: 17
   str: 15
   wis: 15
-track: Diplomacy
-trait: I like a job well done, especially if I can convince someone else to do it.
-trait1: Uninhibited
-trait2: Difficult
 year: 1
+guild: Elkenval
+partyID: 90
 ---
 # Kayla Kaminsky
 ---
 ### Description
 - 1st year Gnome Artificer in Elkenval
-- straight lighter blonde hair that's braided with green ribbon (long), Hazel eyes, and Tan skin
+- straight lighter blonde hair that's braided with green ribbon (long), Blue eyes, and Tan skin
 - Is Uninhibited and Difficult, and has Patience as their ideal

 ### Organizations